RiskySaptra/RiskySaptra/README.md

 ### Hi there 👋

+Need to clean up this repo first soooo many trash

 <!--
 **RiskySaptra/RiskySaptra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.